 Recycling is a major feature of a circular economy.
 A circular economy is an economy’s model of production and consumption that prioritizes conserving resources by sharing, leasing, recycling, and reusing existing products.
 It ensures that the lifecycle of products lasts longer.

-Glass recycling promotes a circular economy because it reduces waste and pollution.
-Glass can be recycled endlessly, meaning it is a source of creating more products.
+Glass recycling promotes a circular economy by reducing waste and pollution.
+Glass can be recycled endlessly into new bottles and other items, meaning it creates more products.
 And it saves raw materials.
 It is a closed loop- we manufacture glass, use it for long periods, and recycle it into new products.
 The cycle continues, creating more job opportunities and supporting the local economy.

 The glass recycling process is a way to reduce glass pollution in the environment.
 However, reusing these items is an excellent thing to do.
 Upcycling saves more energy and protects the environment than recycling does.
 Here are some ways you can reuse glass products in your homes: